ruedigergad/vim-todo-helper/README.md

 # vim-todo-helper

-vim-todo-helper is intended to aid in working with todo items.
+vim-todo-helper is intended to aid in working with to-do items.

 ## Overview

 vim-todo-helper currently offers the following features:

-* Maintain unique ids for todo items.
+* Maintain unique ids for to-do items.
-* Maintain updated modification timestamps for todo items.
+* Maintain updated modification timestamps for to-do items.
-* Maintain a list of deleted todo items.
+* Maintain a list of deleted to-do items.
-* Provide default values when inserting new todo items in order to speed up the workflow.
+* Provide default values when inserting new to-do items in order to speed up the workflow.

 ### Usage Example